-Sit on the ball with your knees and elbows bent, then lean back, allowing your back to rest across the ball.
+Sit on the ball with your knees bent, then lean back, allowing your middle and lower back to rest across the ball.

 With one hand on either side of your head and your elbows pointing out to the sides, lean forward slowly, crunching your abs as you do.